jimmykzm94/udacity-robotic-software-nanodegree/README.md

 # Udacity robotic software nanodegree

+## Spec used for this project
+1. Ubuntu Xenial 16.04.7 LTS (VMWare Fusion 11)
+2. Gazebo 7
+3. ROS Kinetic

+## Installation of Gazebo
+1. Go to https://classic.gazebosim.org/tutorials?tut=install_ubuntu and follow the instructions from alternative-installation and replace `sudo apt-get install gazebo7` command.

+## Installation of ROS
+1. Go to http://wiki.ros.org/kinetic/Installation/Ubuntu and follow the instructions.

 ## Short note
 The Gazebo or ROS command may not work properly on VSCode terminal.
 Please use Terminal window instead.